-Mark A. Wallace was appointed president and chief executive officer of Texas Children’s Hospital in 1989 at the age of 36.
-Under his leadership, Texas Children’s has grown into one of the nation’s largest and most comprehensive pediatric and women’s health care organizations, recording nearly 4.3 million patient encounters annually and achieving international recognition as a referral center.
-U.S. News & World Report consistently ranks Texas Children’s Hospital in the top five among all children’s hospitals in the nation.
+Mark A. Wallace, was appointed president and chief executive officer of Texas Children’s Hospital in 1989 at the age of 36.
+Under his leadership, Texas Children’s has grown into one of the nation’s largest and most comprehensive pediatric and women’s health care organizations, recording nearly 4.9 million patient encounters annually and achieving international recognition as a referral center.
+U.S. News & World Report consistently ranks Texas Children’s Hospital in the top four among all children’s hospitals in the nation.

 Larry H. Hollier Jr., MD

 Dr. Larry H. Hollier Jr. is a board-certified plastic surgeon who specializes in plastic and reconstructive surgery, including pediatric hand surgery, facial fractures, cranial vault remodeling, midfacial distraction, and mandibular distraction.
 Dr. Hollier trained under Dr. Joseph McCarthy, the first surgeon in the United States to perform a facial distraction.

 Michael A. Belfort, MD, PhD